peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(com.upokecenter.numbers.ERational rational, java.io.OutputStream stream) throws java.io.IOException
-Writes a rational number in CBOR format to a data stream.
+Writes a rational number in CBOR format to a data stream.<p> NOTE: In version 4.0, the behavior of this method is likely to change, especially for not-a-number values, infinity, negative zeros, and zero-exponent numbers (lowest-terms integers). </p>

 **Parameters:**